NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 - Business violations: $500 first offense, escalating to license revocation

-- All products must include COAs with QR codes, child-resistant packaging, and batch tracking
+- All products required to include COAs with QR codes, child-resistant packaging, and batch tracking

 Kratom Clause

-One controversial addition: the Senate version of HB 328 would add kratom as a Schedule VI controlled substance in North Carolina, effective December 1, 2025 (Kratom Science).
+One controversial addition: the Senate version of HB 328 would have added kratom as a Schedule VI controlled substance in North Carolina (Kratom Science).
+With the bill's death, kratom remains unscheduled in NC.

 Other NC Hemp Bills to Watch